cotect/covid-local-api/README.md

     uvicorn local_test:app --reload

 The API should now be accessible at 127.0.0.1:8000.
-You can also deploy the API with docker, using the dockerfile in the repo.
+You can also deploy the API with docker, using the dockerfile in the repo (note that this will serve the API at port 80 instead of 8000).

 To start the [search dashboard](http://ec2-3-90-67-33.compute-1.amazonaws.com:8600),
 run: